Melacon/WirelessTransportEmulator/NetconfServerSimulator/README.md

 #### Stand alone JAR

 The NetconfServerSimulator can be directly started from the command line.
 It is recommended to use screen for remote ssh/putty sessions.

-The jar parameter are:
+The jar parameters are:

    1. filename (mandatory) with xml definition of the simulated NE
    2. port (mandatory) number to access the simulator
    3. directory (mandatory) with all yang files, used by the simulation
-    4. uuid (optional) to provide an individual id
+   4. -uuid (optional) to provide an individual id
+   5. -sshport=8000 (optional) Range > 1024 to provide port to login with SSH to running simulator.
+      USername/Password are admin/admin.

 ```Script
 java -classpath NetconfServerSimulator.jar net.i2cat.netconf.server.ServerSimulator $1 $2 $3 $4